raulshma/manlab/src/ManLab.Web/README.md

 # React + TypeScript + Vite

+## Running with the ManLab stack

+For local development, the recommended workflow is to run the full stack via **.NET Aspire**:

+- AppHost: `src/ManLab.AppHost`
+- Server: `src/ManLab.Server`
+- Postgres: container orchestrated by Aspire

+When orchestrated by Aspire, this Vite app proxies `/api` and `/hubs` to the backend using Aspire-injected environment variables (see `vite.config.ts`).

+See the repo root `README.md` for details.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: